Create a certificate

 The unprotected private key is output in MyCert.pem.

-3. Create a certificate (self-signed X.509 certificate valid for a period of 1 year) signed by the certificate authority created in Create a certificate authority:
+2. Create a certificate from the CSR signed by the certificate created in Create a root certificate authority:

 (line breaks added for document readability)